visforvali/ws297y/alt-grading.md

 I accept *all* writing assignments with no penalty or questions asked **within 1 week of the original deadline** (as long as they meet the rest of the assignment criteria).
 Please note that I can't promptly review late work, and I don't accept work more than 1 week late unless we made alternate arrangements in advance.

 {: .important}
 > **Save yourself from panicked exaggeration!**.
-Don't forget: an actually failing grade is an F; this isn't the same as a grade that isn't an A or B aren't the same!
+Don't forget: an actually failing grade is an F; this isn't the same as a grade that isn't an A or B!